jefftriplett/jefftriplett.github.io/_pages/about.md

 ### [Revolution Systems (REVSYS)](http://revsys.com/) (2010-present)
 {:.mt-4 .-mb-4}

 I have been a developer for one of the premier Django consulting agencies since 2011.
 In 2019, I became a Partner.
+We specialize in Python, Django, Docker, performance, scaling, and team management.

 ### Mediaphormedia (The World Company subsidiary) (2007-2010)
 {:.mt-4 .-mb-4}